Literally takes 2 minutes!

 Barbara is a gifted yoga teacher.
 Her calm, supportive, skillful and encouraging style of teaching sets her apart from others.
 Each class is unique and carefully planned with a balance of poses, breathing, mediation and humor.
 Once you try one of her classes you'll realize just what a treasure her teaching is and what a gift it is to be one of her students. —JH

 The yoga sessions are always inspiring and relaxing.
-Anyone who knows me will tell you that I hate to drive and do so only if something is truly important to me.
-Every Wednesday for the past several years your yoga class is what has helped me get through some very tough personal times; job loss, the closing of my business, departures and deaths.
+Every week for the past several years your yoga class is what has helped me get through some very tough personal times; job loss, the closing of my business, departures and deaths.
 You were always that inspiration that made me feel I could handle anything.
 I feel so lucky to know you. —SH

 I've been taking Barbara's class for 7 years or so, and it's not an exaggeration to say that it changed my life.
 She's such a patient, careful teacher: my body makes sense to me now in a way that it didn't before.
 If you want a small, gentle yoga class with a lot of personal attention, I can't recommend this class highly enough! —SM